-Have you ever had an enormous task needing doing, but the size and scope were so intimidating that it was hard to begin?
+Have you ever had an enormous task, but the size and scope were so intimidating that it was hard to begin?
 You just stare at it, seeing that there’s so much to be done that you don’t know where even to begin.

-Or you’ve had a project that sets out to accomplish so much that you need to have things organized and broken down into easily managed parts.
+Or you’ve had a project set out to accomplish so much that you must have things organized and broken down into easily managed parts.

 That’s why this article tackles the concept of the work breakdown structure, or WBS for short.
 We are going to explore the role of WBS in project management.
-We will explore the definition of the WBS, the different types of work breakdown structures, the characteristics of the work breakdown structure, and other helpful information.
+We will explore the definition of the WBS, the different types of work breakdown structures, their characteristics, and other helpful information, like a project management bootcamp, to get practical experience creating them.

 What is a Work Breakdown Structure in the Context of Project Management?